tomossmith/MS3-Foodie/README.md

         - Site visitors should be able to find social links to engage and share recipes to friends through their social media connections.

-            The internet is strongly used for social networking and users will often share with friends websites that they discover.
+            The internet is strongly used for social networking and users will often share with friend's websites that they discover.
 To help attract more users to the site, social links are important platforms for users to engage and share with, in turn bringing more users to the site.

-            The social links for Foodie are located within the footer of every page, and I have used the easily recognize logo's for each social site to make the presentation of this part of the site more appealing to users.
+            The social links for Foodie are located within the footer of every page, and I have used the easily recognize logos for each social site to make the presentation of this part of the site more appealing to users.

             <img src="readme-images/testing-ue5.png" alt="social icons in the footer" width="80%">